The beautiful city of Bath has been a popular holiday destination since the days of the Roman Empire ⛲

 Green Park Road, Green Park Station, Bath BA1 1JB.

-The Bath Antique and Flea Market is one of the city’s hidden treasures, held every first Sunday of the month.
+The Bath Antique and Flea Market is one of the city’s hidden treasures, held on the last Sunday of every month.
 Stroll around the stalls and you’ll see a fantastic range of retro items and obscure oddities.
 The market contains around 12-15 stalls, and the traders are incredibly friendly and love to chat and share stories about the items sold.
 This historic market may even be the perfect spot to find a Bath city break souvenir.

 8. Enjoy a game of Cricket at Bath Cricket Club